Colic Assurance Program: FAQs

-A: Assure Guard, Assure Plus and Assure Guard Gold are the only products eligible for the CAP.
+A: Assure Guard, Assure Plus and Assure Guard Gold are the only products eligible for the CAP, which tracks the effectiveness of horse colic treatment.
 Once qualified, your horse will be recommended for one of two programs; Colic History Wellness Program or Colic Free Wellness Program.
 Within both programs, you will have the option to choose the "system" approach, using both Assure Guard and Assure Plus, or the single product approach, using Assure Guard Gold.

 Q: Why does my horse need both Assure Guard and Assure Plus?

 A: The two-product approach to the Assure System is research proven to manage chronic colic and other digestive ailments.
-By using two products, you are able to tailor the dosing your horse receives throughout their plan and potentially reduce your daily cost during the maintenance period.
-While there is a single-product option offered (Assure Guard Gold), depending on your horse's medical history, it may be recommended for you to use the two-product approach in order to provide your horse with the maximum benefit possible.
+By using two horse colic treatment products, you are able to tailor the dosing your horse receives throughout their plan and potentially reduce your daily cost during the maintenance period.
+While there is a single-product option offered (Assure Guard Gold), depending on your horse's medical history, it may be recommended for you to use the two-product approach to horse colic treatment in order to provide your horse with the maximum benefit possible.

 Q: Why are the Assure System products more expensive than some other digestive supplements available?

 A: To ensure a colic free existence for your horse, you need products proven and trusted to work in providing the best support for your horse's digestive system.
 Each of the CAP qualifying products are research proven and patented for use in managing colic episodes.
-It is because of this that we can offer coverage for horses that have a previous history of colic, even those that have had colic surgery, as well as coverage for medical colic episodes.
+It is because of this that we can offer horse colic treatment for patients with a previous history of colic, even those that have had colic surgery, as well as coverage for medical colic episodes.

 Q: There appear to be many protocols available in using the Assure System products that differ slightly from the dosing protocols used within the CAP; why is that?

 A: This is true.
-Because the products within the Assure System are so flexible, there are many different protocols available, enabling them to be tailored to your horse's needs.
+Because the products within the Assure System are so flexible, there are many different protocols available for horse colic treatment, enabling them to be tailored to your horse's needs.
 The protocols used within the CAP provide your horse with our most effective protocol for reducing the incidence of colic.
 These protocols are used regularly by our staff veterinarians as well as much of our veterinary clientele.

 Q: Where can I purchase the CAP qualifying products and remain in compliance with the CAP regulations?